AdamVStephen/sandbox/README.md

 These 4 lines should be associated with the hotfix-3 branch, which is under development, but which will be incorreectly committed to the master branch to demonstrate how to rewrite history.

+# Using Fugitive in Vim

+An exercise to tollow the tutorial at http://vimcasts.org/episodes/fugitive-vim-resolving-merge-conflicts-with-vimdiff/

+This paragraph represents an addition made on the master branch.